dotnet/Nerdbank.Streams/doc/PrefixingBufferWriter.md

 ## Reuse

 The same `PrefixingBufferWriter<T>` instance can be used to write any number of length-prefixed buffers.
-After calling `Complete` simply use it again.
+After calling `Commit` simply use it again.